-Apple in the coming week will introduce tools for letting two iPhone users share augmented reality.
+In the coming week, Apple will introduce tools for letting two iPhone users share augmented reality.
 This also includes limiting personal data sent to the company’s servers.

 The Apple Phone-to-Phone AR tools will let users experience virtual structures superimposed around them via smartphones.
 AR is used in numerous video games and industries today, and the field is spreading its wings fast for tomorrow.

 This naturally gives rise to privacy concerns.
-According to developers, AR apps turning to be a commonplace may tempt people to scan personal spaces of others.
-Apple AR two-player system is designed to surpass this issue.
+According to developers, AR apps turning to be commonplace may tempt people to scan the personal spaces of others.
+Apple AR’s two-player system is designed to surpass this issue.

 Google, on the other hand, has a different approach regarding sharing AR.
 It needs a scan of the player’s surroundings that’ll be sent to and stored in the cloud.

-Returning to Apple, a previous report states that the company is to announce multiplayer AR at its developer conference that kicks off on the coming Monday, June 4.
+Returning to Apple, a previous report states that the company will announce multiplayer AR at its developer conference that kicks off on Monday, June 4.
 Apple declined to comment on its upcoming unveilings.

 Google isn’t behind in multiplayer AR aspects either.
-At its developer conference back in May, the company rolled out Cloud Anchors that are tools for making multiplayer AR games.
-The system after scanning needs the user to upload the raw data to Google’s servers to get it translated into a rough rendition of the area.
+At its developer conference back in May, the company rolled out Cloud Anchors, which are tools for making multiplayer AR games.
+The system, after scanning, needs the user to upload the raw data to Google’s servers to get it translated into a rough rendition of the area.

-Apple’s system does not store any scanned data in its cloud, as said by two people familiar with the venture.
+Apple’s system does not store any scanned data in its cloud, as two people familiar with the venture said.